Korea (South and North)

 USD to Malay Ringgit Jan 2022 = 4.19 Malay Ringgit to the dollar

 USD to Singapore dollar Jan 2022 = 1.35 Singapore dollar to the US dollar Singapore and Straits Settlements Currency History 1826 Under the East India Company rule in Calcutta in Bengal, the Indian Rupee (11½grams fine silver) was made the sole official currency in Singapore for internal trade purposes.
 External trade however was in Spanish Dollars (27grams silver 90% fine) using coins issued from Spain and particularly Mexico.
 1845 Copper cents (100 to the Spanish dollar) first issued from Calcutta.
 1867 The Spanish dollar became Singapore's official currency when it became a Crown colony under London, who directly took over its administration.
 1871 Silver coins were first issued in the name of the Straits Settlements for 5, 10 and 20 cents, followed by copper 1/4, 1/2, and 1 cent the next year and silver 50 cents in 1886.
 1899 The Straits Dollar replaced the Spanish Dollar, under a new Board of Commissioners of Currency in London, and private banks were prevented from issuing their own notes.
-Silver dollars were first minted in 1903 and its value was pegged at two shillings four pence sterling in 1906.
-1939 Malayan Dollar (Ringgit in Malay) announced under a Board of Commissioners of Currency in Malaya, at par with the Straits Dollar.
+Silver dollars were first minted in 1903 and its value was pegged at two shillings and four pence sterling in 1906.
+At the time the US Dollar was worth four shillings and tuppence, or 1.78 of these Straits Dollars.
+1939 Malayan Dollar (Ringgit) announced under a Board of Commissioners of Currency in Malaya, at par with the Straits Dollar.
 Banknotes were printed in London, but only the $10 banknote went into circulation in 1941.
 After Japan's invasion in 1942, to supply the authorities with money whenever they required it, the Japanese simply printed more and more of their own notes, called "banana notes".
 After 1945 and the surrender of Japan, the currency became entirely worthless, and to this day the Japanese government has refused to exchange these currencies.
 Some locals managed to escape poverty because they had hidden Straits dollars and Malayan dollars, the currencies in use before the Japanese invaded.
 Those with hidden stashes of the old dollars were able to use them the moment the British resumed control of Singapore and surrounding colonies, when the old dollars became valid again.
 This lasted until 1953.
+1949 Note, during the war the US dollar rose in value to five shillings sterling, and when in 1949 the UK devalued its currency (by 30%) the US dollar was valued at seven shillings and a penny, or 3.06 Malayan/Singapore dollars.
 In 1953 a new Board of Commissioners of Currency for British Malaya and British Borneo was appointed for the dollar (Ringgit) which lasted until 1967.
-The Board consisted of five members - The Financial Secretary of Singapore who was also the Chairman of the Board, The Minister of Finance for the Federation of Malaya, The Governor of Sarawak in North Borneo, The Governor of North Borneo (Sabah), The British Resident of Brunei, plus two further appointed by agreement of the participating governments.
-On 12 June 1967, the currency union came to an end and Malaysia, Singapore and Brunei each began issuing their own currencies - the Malaysian ringgit, Singapore dollar and Brunei dollar.
-The currencies of the three countries were interchangeable at par value under the Interchangeability Agreement until 8 May 1973 when the Malaysian government decided to terminate it.
+The Board consisted of five members - the Financial Secretary of Singapore who was also the Chairman of the Board, the Minister of Finance for the Federation of Malaya, the Governor of Sarawak in North Borneo, the Governor of North Borneo (Sabah), the British Resident of Brunei, plus two further appointed by agreement of the participating governments.
+On 12 June 1967, the currency union came to an end and Malaysia, Singapore and Brunei each began issuing their own currencies.
+These were interchangeable at par until 8 May 1973 when the Malaysian government chose to terminate the Agreement.
 Brunei and Singapore continue with the Agreement until the present day.
+Following the US suspending the convertibility of the dollar to gold on August 15 1971, the Singapore dollar rose in value to 2.8 to the US dollar in 1972, and to 2.2 to the US dollar in 1979.
+Currently it is valued at 1.35 to the US dollar.
+Malaya officially adopted the term "ringgit" in 1975.
+Currently it is valued at 4.19 ringgit to the US dollar.

 USD to Thailand Baht Jan 2022 = 33 Baht to the dollar.
 Some further history Before 1880, in fact for hundreds of years, it was 15 grams of sterling silver (13½ grams fine) which meant a fixed price of 2s 6d, or 1.4 Indian rupees.
 Then the silver price fell.
 During the 1880s, it was valued at 2 shillings.
 By 1902, it had fallen to 11 pennies.
 In 1908, it rose to 1s 6d (or 13 to the pound).
 In 1919, it rose to 1s 8d, then in 1923 to 1s 10d.
 During WW2 it was pegged to the Japanese yen.
 In 1956, after some upheaval, it was revalued about 20 to the US dollar.
 In 1984 it fell to 25 to the dollar.
 In 1998 it fell to 40 to the dollar.
 Since 2010 it has been valued at about 30 to the dollar.